 Walls will need to be carefully prepared before internal wall insulation can be fitted.
 Any damaged plaster needs to be either repaired or removed, and bare brickwork should be treated to eliminate areas where air can escape.

 The extra thickness of insulated walls will reduce floor space; however, as mentioned, this option is usually cheaper than external wall insulation and can be installed on a room-by-room basis.
-You could try internal insulation such as this SuperQuilt Trade - YBS Insulation which might be a DIY job or other forms of internal insulation.

 Cavity Wall insulation